awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-getstarted.md

 ## Next steps<a name="dotnet-getstarted-next"></a>

 After you have an environment running an application, you can [deploy a new version](using-features.deploy-existing-version.md) of the application or a completely different application at any time\.
-Deploying a new application version is very quick because it doesn't require provisioning or restarting EC2 instances\.
+Deploying a new application version is quick because it doesn't require provisioning or restarting EC2 instances\.

-After you've deployed a sample application or two and are ready to start developing locally, see [the next section](dotnet-devenv.md) to set up a \.NET development environment\.
+After you've deployed a sample application or two and you're ready to start developing locally, you can follow the instructions in [the next section](dotnet-devenv.md) to set up a \.NET development environment\.